 Posts in Medical Malpractice.

-The ownership of a hospital should not impact a patient’s potential outcomes after admittance.
-However, a study of 51 hospitals’ data shows private equity investment has corresponded with a significant increase in adverse events during treatment at those facilities for Medicare patients.
+Hospital ownership should not affect a patient’s potential outcomes after admission.
+However, a study of 51 hospitals’ data shows that private equity investment has been associated with a significant increase in adverse events among Medicare patients during treatment at those facilities.

 According to research by Dr. Zirui Song from Harvard and Joseph Dov Bruch from the University of Chicago, hospitals owned by private equity firms between 2009 and 2019 experienced the following outcomes: